CarsonDDD/PantriPal-ACCI/website/src/demonstration.md

 # Demonstration

-A gif of the recorded screen will go here
+A demonstration of the application usage is shown below:

 ![demonstration](./FeatureRecording.gif)